JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 Below is a general tutorial for migrating a sample app, where you can see:
 * [How to extract the Android app entry point into a separate module](#android-app)
 * [How to update the configuration of a shared module](#configure-the-shared-module-to-use-the-android-kmp-library-plugin)

+> You can hand over the migration to your AI agent of choice using our [prepared skill](https://github.com/Kotlin/kotlin-agent-skills/blob/main/skills/kotlin-tooling-agp9-migration/SKILL.md).
+> Keep in mind that AI processing results are not entirely predictable.
+>
+{style="note"}

+### Enabling the legacy APIs until AGP 10

+You can make your project work with AGP 9.0 in the short term by manually enabling the deprecated APIs.
+To do this, in the `gradle.properties` file of your project, add the following property:
+`android.enableLegacyVariantApi=true`.

+The legacy APIs are going to be [removed completely in AGP 10](https://developer.android.com/build/releases/gradle-plugin-roadmap#agp-10), which is likely to come out in the second half of 2026.
+Make sure you finish the migration before then.

 ## Migration of a sample app